Financial Aid

 How Aid is Awarded

 The Federal Pell Grant is the first program awarded, if you are eligible.
 The next programs awarded are grants (federal, state, institutional) and scholarships.
 Some awards stipulate further restrictions such as residency.
-MSU Northern funds are limited and awarded until funds are committed.
+MSU-Northern funds are limited and awarded until funds are committed.
 Work-study funds are awarded after grants.
 PLUS Loans are the last category of aid to be awarded.

 Your Financial Aid Offer